 To adhere to the experienced client’s requirements for generous living spaces and apartment-styled areas, the yacht spans across five decks with a beam of 12 metres resulting in an enormous total gross tonnage of around 1,800 GT.
 Speaking of the brief from the client, Romano comments: “The client wanted to have a spacious yacht for himself and his family, with big volumes.
 The client is also passionate about architecture, so if you see the GA, every line is squared, rational, minimalistic.
 Everything works in a perfect symmetry.”

-“A lot of attention has been paid to these things, as well as the internal height, which is 2.7 metres in three of the decks,” he continues, “so the volumes are impressive.
-Another characteristic of the vessel is that it has a very masculine style.
-Straight edges, with no curves in the project, and it gives you the sensation of power on the water.”
+AES Yacht’s 66m superyacht project DAYS“A lot of attention has been paid to these things, as well as the internal height, which is 2.7 metres in three of the decks,” he continues, “so the volumes are impressive.
+Another characteristic of the vessel is that it has a very masculine style that has straight edges with no curves in the project, and it gives you the sensation of power on the water.”

 Twelve guests are accommodated for in a large owner’s suite and five guest cabins.
 Interiors are kept simple and minimalistic in design with emphasis on creating a tranquil environment through the use of natural materials and introducing natural light into each living space.